Clicky

 • Take time to learn the machine.
 Go through the owner’s manual and learn all the features before you go full power.

-10. Steering and Driving A Jet Ski
+The Steering and Driving

 riding jet ski on the lake

-11. Braking and Neutral
+The Braking and Neutral

-Brakes and neutral are not what you think they are when it comes to watercraft.
 It’s more common these days to have jet skis with neutral and brakes, but there are still some without them.

 The tricky part is that neutral is not like neutral on your car or boat.
 A jet ski has a direct drive, so if the engine is on the impeller to make you move is moving too.

-Neutral on a jet ski is a bucket that controls the direction of thrust, and the neutral spot is in between forward and reverse.
-Don’t be shocked if the watercraft still moves a little when in neutral.
+Neutral is a bucket that controls the direction of thrust, and the neutral spot is in between forward and reverse.

 The brakes are the same bucket, and it doesn’t work like the brakes in your car.
 The brakes on a jet ski will slow you down, but what it’s doing is putting the craft in reverse to slow you down.
 That is why the brake lever and the reverse lever are the same levers and if you hit the brakes, you’ll slow down and eventually go in reverse.